 What is the Plan-Do-Check-Act (PDCA) Cycle?

-The Plan–Do–Check–Act cycle (Figure 1) is a four-step model for carrying out change.
+The Plan-do-check-act cycle (Figure 1) is a four-step model for carrying out change.
 Just as a circle has no end, the PDCA cycle should be repeated again and again for continuous improvement.
-The Plan-Do-Check-Act cycle is considered a project planning tool.
+The PDCA cycle is considered a project planning tool.

 Figure 1: Plan-do-check-act cycle